mat813/acme-tiny-scripts/README.md

 Before you add a cron entry with `0 0 * * * /some/path/regen.sh`.
 I said once
 a day, not "at midnight".
-If everybody does that, the Let's Encrypt servers will be hammered on the first of each months at the top of every hour, and won't do a thing on days 2 to 31.
+If everybody does that, the Let's Encrypt servers will be hammered at the top of every hour.

 So, add a cron entry, with, say, `15 22 * * * /some/path/regen.sh`, but not
 that one either, choose your own.